 Consider the eighteen year-old college student who excels in her studies, is well-liked by her many friends and acquaintances, leads an active, challenging life, yet who regularly feels bad about herself because she does not have ‘the right look’… So, on top of everything else she does, she expends a great deal of time and money trying to straighten or curl her hair, to refine her cosmetic technique, to harden or soften her body, and so on….
 (Benson 1991, 389)

-One plausible analysis of the student's psychology is that she has internalized the oppressive norms of the fashion industry, in which one's appearance is tied to self-worth.
-The student has turned away from values that would afford her a healthier sense of self-worth; her desire for an excessive number of beauty treatments is deformed because it is the product of adopting values that are oppressive to her, and it is a desire that she would not have absent the oppressive conditions.
+One plausible analysis of the student’s psychology is that she has internalized the oppressive norms of the fashion industry, according to which appearance is tied to self-worth.
+The student has unconsciously turned away from values that would afford her a healthier sense of self-worth; her desire for an excessive number of beauty treatments is deformed because it is the product of adopting values that are oppressive to her, and it is a desire that she would not have had absent the oppressive conditions.

 Adaptive or deformed preferences have been taken to be “paradigmatically nonautonomous” (Taylor 2009, 71).
-For instance, feminists working on rational choice theory tend to assume that deformed desires are damaging to both rational choice and autonomous choice, or at least that they are able to be produced only in contexts in which autonomy is already damaged (e.g., Superson 2005, 109).
-However, reactions to adaptive preferences vary in the feminist literature on autonomy.
+For instance, feminists working on rational choice theory tend to assume that deformed desires are incompatible with rational choice and autonomous choice, or at least that they arise only in contexts in which autonomy is already damaged (e.g., Superson 2005, 109).
+However, reactions to adaptive preferences vary in the literature on autonomy (Stoljar 2014; Terlazzo 2016).
 Marilyn Friedman suggests that women who choose to remain in abusive relationships may be autonomous.
-For Friedman, adapting to an abusive relationship is in principle compatible with the critical reflection that is sufficient for autonomy; such women may have reflectively endorsed the preference to remain and may have rejected competing options (Friedman 2003, 146).
-(Friedman's “procedural” account of autonomy will be discussed in detail in §4.)
+For Friedman, adapting to an abusive relationship is in principle compatible with the critical reflection that is sufficient for autonomy; such women may have endorsed the preference to remain and may have rejected competing options (Friedman 2003, 146).
+(Friedman’s “procedural” account of autonomy will be discussed in detail in §4.)
 Other autonomy theorists argue along similar lines, leaving open the possibility that adaptive preferences could count as autonomous.
 Andrea Westlund argues that women could “freely and authentically” be committed to norms that subordinate them, as long as they are answerable to others for their commitment to these norms (e.g., Westlund 2009, 29; see §7 of the current entry).

 Some theorists of autonomy (e.g., Oshana 2006) claim that severely constraining external conditions are autonomy-undermining.
 Other theorists are more circumspect, urging that women subject to constraining practices should not be characterized as “compliant dupes of patriarchy” (Narayan 2002, 420) and that women living under oppressive regimes could autonomously accept their conditions (Christman 2004, 152; Westlund 2009, 29).
 Diana Meyers writes, for instance, that “there are women [participating in the practice of female genital cutting] who conclude that cultural tradition or cohesion or getting married and bearing children are more important than bodily integrity” and that therefore “we would need far more consensus than we presently have (or are likely to get)…before we could conclude that women who opt for compliance with female genital cutting norms never do so autonomously” (Meyers 2000a, 479).